 For Students

 Welcome students!
 Do you need to learn the basics of “Chicago Style” for writing and formatting research papers?
-This post serves as an introduction and includes paper-formatting tip sheets, frequently asked questions, and 26 topic sheets for teachers to use in the classroom.
+This post serves as an introduction and includes paper-formatting tip sheets, an overview of Chicago-style source citations, and 26 topic sheets for teachers to use in the classroom.

 Kate L. Turabian’s A Manual for Writers of Research Papers, Theses, and Dissertations is the student version of The Chicago Manual of Style, aimed at college and graduate students who are writing papers, theses, and dissertations that are not intended for publication.
 (The Chicago Manual of Style is aimed at professional scholars and publishers.)
 Turabian’s book for beginning writers, the Student’s Guide to Writing College Papers, is written with high school and undergraduate students in mind.
 All three books are compatible, and all are official “Chicago Style.”